 The other way to cold stratify seeds is to simulate the cold/moist winter by placing them in the refrigerator.
 To do this, either mix the seed with moist sand in a bag.
 Or you can use a moist paper towel.

-Here is a short video I made some years ago on how I plant my seeds – hope you enjoy!
+Here is a short video I made on the life cycle of Liatris Spicata, from seed planting, to seed harvest, and plant division.
+I hope you enjoy!